-New support measures to promote the balancing of work and child care Supporting a more balanced approach between work and parenting, we launched a child-Child-care matching service in collaboration with care matching service in collaboration with company-led nurseries.
-This service, created with company-led nurseries (started operation in fiscal the help of the Cabinet Office's support program, enables employees who are looking for a 2020) nursery for their children to apply for admission to a company-led nursery, thereby expediting an early return to work for employees on maternity or child-care leave.
-Launched Nursing Care Concierge (October 2020) Expanded the number of people eligible for Work- Contact point for obtaining consultation and support regarding nursing care concerns Main Details and Purpose - To increase financial support - To enhance support for creating better home care environments Work-Life Management Support System at Hitachi, Ltd.
+- New support measures to promote the balancing of work and child care - Supporting a more balanced approach between work and parenting, we launched a childcare matching service in collaboration with company-led nurseries.
+This service, created with the help of the Cabinet Office's support program, enables employees who are looking for a nursery for their children to apply for admission to a company-led nursery, thereby expediting an early return to work for employees on maternity or child-care leave. - Contact point for obtaining consultation and support regarding nursing care concerns - To increase financial support - To enhance support for creating better home care environments

+▶ Work-Life Management Support System at Hitachi, Ltd.